-    Earlier this month, the South Korean tech giant started the Android 13-based One UI 5.0 Beta testing program.
+In late October, the Korean tech giant started Android 13-based One UI 5.0 update rollout.
 The changelog of the Samsung One UI 5.0 update mentions more options for RAM Plus, as result, you can now completely disable it in Device care if you don’t need it or don’t want it to use any storage space.

 One UI 4.1 RAM Plus

 After upgrading your Galaxy phones to the latest Samsung One UI 5.0 version, you will be able to completely disable the RAM Plus feature.
 To access the RAM Plus functionality, you need to navigate to the device Settings >> Battery and device care >> Memory >> RAM Plus.